PranavBhanot/Emoji-prediction-using-sentiment-analysis/README.md

 LSTM Layer(s): Capturing sequential patterns in the text data.
 Dense Layer: Making emoji predictions based on LSTM outputs.
 You can customize the architecture in the model.py file based on your requirements.

-## Training
-To train the model, you should run the train.py script.
-It loads the preprocessed dataset, builds the LSTM model, and trains it using the specified hyperparameters.
-You can adjust hyperparameters like batch size, learning rate, and epochs to optimize performance.

-## Inference
-After training, you can use the trained model to predict emojis for text input.
-The predict.py script takes an input text and returns the predicted emoji.